 - 3.1.
-The six data protection principles as laid down in the GDPR are followed at all times: - 3.1.1. personal data shall be processed fairly, lawfully and in a transparent manner, and processing shall not be lawful unless one of the processing conditions can be met; - 3.1.2.
-Personal data shall be collected for specific, explicit, and legitimate purposes, and shall not be further processed in a manner incompatible with those purposes; - 3.1.3. personal data shall be adequate, relevant, and limited to what is necessary for the purpose(s) for which it is being processed; - 3.1.4. personal data shall be accurate and, where necessary, kept up to date; - 3.1.5. personal data processed for any purpose(s) shall not be kept in a form which permits identification of individuals for longer than is necessary for that purpose / those purposes; - 3.1.6. personal data shall be processed in such a way that ensures appropriate security of the data, including protection against unauthorised or unlawful processing and against accidental loss, destruction, or damage, using appropriate technical or organisational measures. - 3.2.
-In addition to this, the Trust is committed to ensuring that at all times, anyone dealing with personal data shall be mindful of the individual's rights under the law (as explained in more detail in paragraphs 7 and 8 below). - 3.3.
+The seven data protection principles as laid down in the GDPR are followed at all times: - 3.1.1. personal data shall be processed fairly, lawfully and in a transparent manner, and processing shall not be lawful unless one of the processing conditions can be met; - 3.1.2. personal data shall be collected for specific, explicit, and legitimate purposes, and shall not be further processed in a manner incompatible with those purposes; - 3.1.3. personal data shall be adequate, relevant, and limited to what is necessary for the purpose(s) for which it is being processed; - 3.1.4. personal data shall be accurate and, where necessary, kept up to date; - 3.1.5. personal data processed for any purpose(s) shall not be kept in a form which permits identification of individuals for longer than is necessary for that purpose / those purposes; - 3.1.6. personal data shall be processed in such a way that ensures appropriate security of the data, including protection against unauthorised or unlawful processing and against accidental loss, destruction, or damage, using appropriate technical or organisational measures. - 3.1.7. appropriate measures and records must be in place to be able to demonstrate compliance with the other principles. - 3.2.
+In addition to this, the Trust is committed to ensuring that at all times, anyone dealing with personal data shall be mindful of the individual's rights under the law (as explained in more detail in paragraphs 7 and 8 below).

+- 3.3.
 The Trust is committed to complying with the principles in 3.1 at all times.
-This means that the Trust will: - 3.3.1. inform individuals about how and why we process their personal data through the privacy notices which we issue;

-- 3.3.2. be responsible for checking the quality and accuracy of the information; - 3.3.3. regularly review the records held to ensure that information is not held longer than is necessary, and that it has been held in accordance with the data retention policy; - 3.3.4. ensure that when information is authorised for disposal it is done appropriately; - 3.3.5. ensure appropriate security measures to safeguard personal information whether it is held in paper files or on our computer system, and follow the relevant security policy requirements at all times; - 3.3.6. share personal information with others only when it is necessary and legally appropriate to do so; - 3.3.7. set out clear procedures for responding to requests for access to personal information known as subject access requests; - 3.3.8. report any breaches of the GDPR in accordance with the procedure in paragraph 9 below.
+This means that the Trust will: - 3.3.1. inform individuals about how and why we process their personal data through the privacy notices which we issue; - 3.3.2. be responsible for checking the quality and accuracy of the information; - 3.3.3. regularly review the records held to ensure that information is not held longer than is necessary, and that it has been held in accordance with the records retention policy; - 3.3.4. ensure that when information is authorised for disposal it is done appropriately; - 3.3.5. ensure appropriate security measures to safeguard personal information whether it is held in paper files or on our computer system, and follow the relevant security policy requirements at all times; - 3.3.6. share personal information with others only when it is necessary and legally appropriate to do so; - 3.3.7. set out clear procedures for responding to requests for access to personal information known as subject access requests; - 3.3.8. report any breaches of the GDPR in accordance with the procedure in paragraph 9 below.